treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 > Are you ever cured?

 Burnout was quite a difficult subject for me to write about, and I didn't know how to approach it.
-But with an outline like this it was much easier---just follow the headers and fill it in!
+But with an outline I got past the block and could start to chip away at the post.

 # Perfectionism is a blessing and a curse

 On one hand it's good to strive for perfectionism.
 Even if you never reach it, the act of trying to make something as good as it can possibly be will increase the quality.

-But on the other hand trying to be perfect may be a hindrance.
+But on the other hand, trying to be perfect may be a hindrance.
-It may be paralyzing and I suspect it's a big contributing factor for the famous "writer's block", where the writer is severely slowed down or even becoming unable to write.
+It may be paralyzing and I suspect it's a big contributing factor for the famous "writer's block", where the writer is severely slowed down or even becoming unable to produce anything at all.

 > Perfect is the enemy of good